1. Which of the following is the simplest member of organic compounds?

 Explanation: Silver(I) oxide in aqueous ammonia (“Tollens reagent”) is a mild oxidizing agent which oxidizes aldehydes to carboxylic acids without reacting with carbon-carbon double bonds or many other functional groups.

-42. Which of the following is the strongest acid?
+23. Which of the following is used to prepare Benzoyl chloride from benzoic acid?

 a) Cl2, H2O